lynnfaraday/aresmush.com/_root/tutorials/manage/backups.md

 ### Option 3: Automated Local Backups

-AresMUSH will periodically back up your database and game directory to the local server.
+AresMUSH will periodically back up your database and game folder to the local server.
 This isn't a great backup strategy (since your backups will be toast if anything happens to the server itself) but it's better than nothing.
 Edit the backup type (explained below) to 'local' to enable automated local backups.

-Backups are stored in your `aresmush/backups` directory.
+Backups are stored in your `aresmush/backups` folder.

 ### Option 4: Manual FTP